radiantearth/stac-spec/catalog-spec/catalog-spec.md

 #### Relation types

-The following types are commonly used as `rel` types in the Link Object of a Dataset:
+The following types are commonly used as `rel` types in the Link Object of a STAC Collection:

 | Type    | Description                                                                                                                                                                                                                                                                               |
 | ------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |